What is quantity reserved, on hand, available, etc?

 On hand

-This number is the total you have physically available (including Qty reserved) minus any items that have already been picked in a sales order (i.e. what’s still on your warehouse shelves).
+This number is the total number of products you have physically at your location(s), including reserved quantities, minus any products that have already been picked in a sales order (i.e., what’s still on your warehouse shelves).

 Reserved